 Pete the Cat Rocking School Map

-Making tactile maps are fun and extremely useful!
+Making tactile maps is fun and extremely useful!
 Kids (and cats) can run their fingers along a tactile map "wall" and visualize how they will use their canes to navigate the hallways.

 Below are instructions for making your own tactile map, or: